Robot Learning from Any Images: Method

 where $I \in \mathbb{R}^{H \times W \times 3}$ is the observed image, and $\pi$ is the camera projection function.
 The physical scene $S = \{O, B\}$ consists of objects $O$ and a background $B$, each represented as a textured mesh $\mathcal{M}$ with central position $\mathbf{p}$, orientation $\mathbf{q}$ (e.g., quaternion), and physical properties $\mathcal{P}$ (such as mass and friction).
 The camera parameters $\mathcal{C}$ include intrinsics $\mathbf{K}$ and extrinsics $[\mathbf{R} \mid \mathbf{t}]$.

 Our goal is to recover the entire physical scene $\{\mathcal{M}, \mathcal{P}, \mathbf{p}, \mathbf{q}, \mathcal{C}\}$ from a single image $I$.
 This inverse problem is inherently ill-posed.
-However, we demonstrate that with appropriate modeling and priors, it is possible to obtain accurate and robust estimates of the underlying scene structure.
+However, we demonstrate that with generative priors, it is possible to obtain accurate and robust estimates of the underlying scene structure.

-\textbf{Geometry and Appearance Modeling.} We begin by obtaining textured meshes $\mathcal{M}$ for both the objects $O$ and the background $B$, which recovers the scene geometry and appearance.
+\textbf{Object and Background Modeling.} We begin by obtaining textured meshes $\mathcal{M}$ for both the objects $O$ and the background $B$, which recovers the scene geometry and appearance.

 For object modeling, we first generate object segmentation masks from $I$ using the grounded segmentation model~\citep{groundedsam}.
 The segmented object regions are then passed to a state-of-the-art image-to-3D generation model~\citep{wonder3d}, which produces the object textured mesh $\mathcal{M}_{O}$.
-For articulated objects, since single-view articulated reconstruction remains an open problem, we retrieve similar assets from existing 3D model repositories~\citep{pmlr-v205-li23a,partnet} as a practical alternative.

 For background modeling, we use an image inpainting model~\citep{lama} to synthesize a background-only image $I_B$, which is used to texture the background mesh.
 To estimate background geometry, we apply a metric depth prediction model~\citep{depthpro} to infer an absolute depth map $D$ and camera intrinsics $\mathbf{K}$ from $I$.
 Using inverse projection, we construct a scene point cloud $P_S \in \mathbb{R}^{HW \times 3}$: